S-Spence/Rescue_Animal_Capstone_Project/README.md

 This repository stores enhancements to a full stack application for my computer science capstone.

-Enhancement One: Set up the application.
-Configured the backend and middleware.
-Implemented form for frontend to test create function.
+Enhancement One (1/22/2022):
+-Structured the project
+-Configured the backend and middleware
+-Implemented the form to intake a new animal
+-Added front end navigation